 We also have the compassion and experience necessary to try your case.
 We will be your shoulder to lean on during the process, and we will also tirelessly work for you in court.
 When you use The Cimino Law Firm, the burden of proof doesn’t rest with you.
 It is our job to investigate and present your case.

-Contact us today for a free consultation.
-The grandparent-grandchild bond is an important one, and we will help you see your grandson or granddaughter again.SCHEDULE A FREE PHONE CONSULTATION
+Contact us today for a confidential consultation.
+The grandparent-grandchild bond is an important one, and we will help you see your grandson or granddaughter again.Request A Consultation

 Domestic Violence in New York

 Domestic violence is a serious crime, and it is more common than you might think.
 Approximately 10 million people suffer from domestic violence each year.
 The state of New York takes these crimes seriously, but victims still need attorneys to protect their rights and their lives.
 If you have been a victim of domestic violence or been wrongfully accused, contact The Cimino Law Firm for a confidential phone consultation.

 What Is Considered Domestic Violence in New York?

 New York classifies domestic violence as crimes committed by household or family members.
 This includes people who are legally married, those who share children, and couples who are divorced.
 People who are in an intimate relationship but not living with their significant other can also commit domestic violence.

 Domestic violence includes assault, menacing, stalking, and strangulation.
 In 2019, the state expanded the domestic violence law to include economic abuse.
 This includes robbery and identity theft.

 These crimes have a lasting impact on victims.
 From the physical scars to the emotional devastation, it is difficult to recover.
 The Cimino Law Firm understands that victims need more than legal representation.
 They need a faithful ally to bring their abusers to justice.
 We strive to hold abusers accountable for their actions while providing the necessary emotional support to our clients.

 Do Both Men and Women Suffer From Domestic Violence?